AutomationPanda/tau-intro-selenium-py/README.md

 Most likely, Headless Chrome will be significantly faster and more reliable that regular Chrome and Firefox.

-Carefully tune the number of threads to optimize parallel testing.
+Whenever running tests in parallel, carefully tune the number of threads to minimize the total test execution time.
 More threads does *not* necessarily mean faster testing.
 Too many parallel tests will choke system resources.